Durham Union: History

+19th century

 The union was founded in 1842 as the Durham University Union along the same lines as the Cambridge Union (founded 1815) and the Oxford Union (founded 1823).
 An earlier Durham University Debating Society had existed from 1835–1839, with financial support from the university.
 These societies were not just for debating but were also clubs, and thus maintained facilities such as reading and dining rooms in addition to holding debates.
 After the establishment of the Durham Union, no further student debating societies were established upon these lines.
 Durham also followed Oxford in adopting parliamentary procedures in its debates from the initial foundation in 1835, which Cambridge also adopted in 1842 and which became standard in debating societies later in the 19th century.
 Few records remain from the mid 19th century, but the Oxford Union's records show that the Durham Union was operating in 1856.
 Records improve from 1872, when it was noted in the minute book that the society had been "revived", with it adopting the current name of Durham Union Society the following year, but no records from meetings prior to 1885 have survived.
 In 1873, Durham participated in the jubilee celebrations for the Oxford Union Society.

 The society moved to a site adjacent to the university library on Palace Green in 1872.
 However, lacking the independent funds of the Oxford and Cambridge unions or the central funding of the debating societies at the redbrick universities, it was unable to maintain its buildings, which decayed to such a state by 1896 that it was no longer possible to hold debates.
 By this time, students' unions had begun to be established in redbrick universities such as Liverpool, and Durham University extended an offer to the union society to convert it into a students' union that would receive funding from the university.
 However, the union members rejected this offer and decided to remain independent, leading to the foundation of the separate Student Representative Council and continued poverty for the union society.